octokit/octokit.js/README.md

 ## Credits

 Thanks to Thibault Duplessis for the excellent php-github-api library, which is the blueprint of this library.
-Especially the unit tests prooved to be very helpful.
+Especially the unit tests proved to be very helpful.